jmbealer/my-knowledge-base/_technology_and_applied_science/linux/lpi-linux-essentials.md

 **Key Knowledge Areas:**

 - File and directory permissions and ownership
+  What are file and directory permissions?
+  What is ownership?

 **The following is a partial list of the used files, terms and utilities:**

 - ls -l, ls -a
+  What is ls -l?
+  What is ls -a?
 - chmod, chown
+  What is chmod?
+  What is chown?

 ### 5.4 Special Directories and Files Weight: 1